Testing

 });No jsdom, no happy-dom — Bridge is a plain TypeScript

-For "did the page actually call this endpoint?" tests, capture calls in a small spy:
+For "did the page actually hit this endpoint?" tests, spy on

 import { vi } from 'vitest';